Egyptians set to vote on army-backed post-Mursi constitution

 The state is urging citizens to vote in numbers on Tuesday and Wednesday.
 Analysts say it hopes that the turnout and the 'yes' vote will outstrip ballots won by the Muslim Brotherhood to give the new order an electoral seal of legitimacy.

-"Egypt is on the threshold of a decisive stage in its history, the results of which are awaited by the world," Sisi said on Saturday in public remarks that included the clearest indication to date that he will stand for election.
+"Egypt is on the threshold of a decisive stage in its history, the results of which are awaited by the world," Sisi said on Saturday in public remarks that included the clearest indication to date that he will stand.

-"If I run, then it must be at the request of the people, and with a mandate from my army," said the 59-year-old, who is depicted by his supporters as a savior who will restore stability to a country that has seen three years of turmoil.
+"If I run, then it must be at the request of the people, and with a mandate from my army," said the 59-year-old, who is depicted by his supporters as a saviour who will restore stability to a country that seen three years of turmoil.

 Sisi deposed Mursi, Egypt's first freely elected head of state, on July 3 following mass protests against his rule.
 His Islamist opponents see him as the mastermind of a coup that set off the worst internal strife in Egypt's modern history.